Our Services

 Early diagnosis and treatment can prevent serious consequences and improve daily functioning.

 If you suspect narcolepsy or are puzzled by the difference between brain fog vs sleep attacks, don't wait.
-Use Ubie's free AI-powered Narcolepsy symptom checker to assess your symptoms and determine whether you should schedule an appointment with a healthcare provider.
+Start by checking your symptoms with Ubie's free AI-powered symptom checker to better understand what might be causing your daytime sleepiness and mental cloudiness, then share those insights with your healthcare provider.
 Proper evaluation could transform your sleep, focus, and overall well-being.

 (References)